 Encouraging and supporting the diversity and excellence of emerging Australian artists

-Over the 22 years since the Cultural Trust began, our 1400 grantees have travelled to every continent and over 100 different countries, challenging themselves both personally and professionally.
-Clowns, painters, set designers, photographers, composers, musicians, painters, film-makers and curators... the list of artistic practices is almost as expansive as the projects undertaken.
+Over the 25 years since the Cultural Trust began, our 1,500 grantees have travelled to every continent and over 100 different countries, challenging themselves both personally and professionally.
+Clowns, painters, set designers, photographers, composers, musicians, painters, film-makers and curators... the list of artistic practices supported is almost as expansive as the projects undertaken.

 A number of the artists supported by the Cultural Trust have gone on to become household names or gain renown in their field, contributing in myriad ways to the calibre and vivacity of Australia's cultural life.

-If you are an early career or emerging artist with an opportunity to further your professional development overseas, you may be eligible for a grant of up to $7,000.
-To find out what it takes, please see Apply for A Grant.
-See here for future Funding Rounds including open and close dates as well as project start dates.
+If you are an early career or emerging artist with an opportunity to further your professional development overseas, you may be eligible for a grant of up to $10,000.
+To find out what it takes, please see how to apply for a grant.
+See here for future funding rounds including open and close dates as well as project start dates.